appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/intervals-time-events.md

 <dd>

 The time interval (in milliseconds) between each execution of the `callbackFunction`.
+This parameter defines how frequently the `callbackFunction` should be invoked.

 </dd>